open-source-labs/Svelvet/README.md

 - Add documentation/video tutorial on how to set up a Svelvet demo
 - Custom error handling
 - Increase test coverage for scalability
-- More styling and customization of edges for complex Svelvet flow diagrams
-- Community Forum
 - GET CREATIVE!!
 Svelvet is an amazing project that has so much room to grow.

 ## Credits